 n.
 Policy Loans – Description of how policy loans are modeled, including documentation that if the company substitutes assets that are a proxy for policy loans, the modeled reserve produces reserves that are no less than those produced by modeling existing loan balances explicitly.

 o.
-General Account Equity Investments – Description of an approach and rationale used to group general account equity investments, including non-registered indexed products, including an analysis of the proxy construction process that establishes the relationship between the investment return on the proxy and the specific equity investment category.
+General Account Equity Investments – Description of an approach and rationale used to group general account equity investments, including an analysis of the proxy construction process that establishes the relationship between the investment return on the proxy and the specific equity investment category.

 p.
 Separate Account Funds – Description of the approach and rationale used to group separate account funds and subaccounts, including analysis of the proxy construction process that establishes a firm relationship between the investment return on the proxy and the specific variable funds.